27th July 2021

 MDF is generally quite strong, affordable and comes in a multitude of finishes.
 It has a very smooth surface, which means you can paint it a different colour if you decide to redecorate your home office.
 Note that you can't stain MDF as the paint gets soaked up.

 You'll pay considerably more for a desk finished with real wood veneers or a desk made from solid wood.
 You could knock yourself up a reclaimed wood pallet desk for a lot less if you're a budding carpenter.

 You might fancy a new view once in a while, or decide to work closer to the window on a sunny day.
-If so, look for a desk with wheels (and a brake!)
+If so, look for a desk with wheels (and a brake!).

-A metal desk might be easier to disassemble and reassemble.
+Metal desks are easier to disassemble and reassemble.
 Solid metal, as with solid wood, could make for a heavier desk that's a pain to try to drag to a new position.

 Typical spend: £50-150

 A wall-mounted desk is usually kept in place by brackets.
 Some models just 'float' in place and have nothing underneath, while others have legs to offer extra support.

 If you want to clear some space when you're done with work, you can pick a wall-mounted desk that folds down when not being used.